Deaf Lottery Review

 Other Bits and Pieces

 Previously, Deaf Lottery only supported credit card payments, and that has been a big point of contention among regular players.
-Right now, PayPal has also been added among the payment methods.
+Right now, PayPal has also been added to the payment methods.
 For many, this option is considered a lot more secure.

 Still, there are some online complaints about Deaf Lotto.
 Some reviewers report they’ve never won anything or they don’t know anyone who has.
 This is all hearsay, and it doesn’t negate the potential for winning a prize.